Alabama and Tennessee River Railway

-The route is a combination of the remnants of three former lines: the Seaboard Air Line's (SAL) Atlanta-Birmingham main line from Birmingham to Wellington, the Louisville and Nashville Railroad (L&N) former Mineral Belt line from Birmingham to Gadsden, and the Nashville, Chattanooga and St. Louis Railway (NC&StL) line (ex-Tennessee and Coosa Railroad) from Guntersville to Gadsden, which once went further north to Huntsville using a car ferry over the Tennessee River.
+The route is a combination of the remnants of three former lines: the Seaboard Air Line's (SAL) Birmingham Subdivision from Birmingham to Wellington, the Louisville and Nashville Railroad (L&N) former Mineral Belt line from Birmingham to Gadsden, and the Nashville, Chattanooga and St. Louis Railway (NC&StL) line (ex-Tennessee and Coosa Railroad) from Guntersville to Gadsden, which once went further north to Huntsville using a car ferry over the Tennessee River.
 All of these lines eventually fell under the ownership of CSX.
 CSX abandoned the L&N line south of Wellington, where it crossed over the SAL main line, to Anniston, Alabama.
 Later, the SAL main line was abandoned from Wellington to Cedartown, Georgia.
 The portion of the former L&N line from just west of Ivalee, Alabama (near the junction with the NC&StL line) through Oneonta to Birmingham was sold to a quarry owner along the line who intended to operate it as an independent shortline.
 Almost all of the line was later abandoned, leaving an L-shaped line from Birmingham to Guntersville.
 CSX operated this as the Alabama Mineral Subdivision.

 In 2004, CSX leased the line to OmniTRAX, which gave the line its current name.
 According to OmniTRAX, there are more than three dozen online customers.
 The line includes a short branch to Ivalee, Alabama which serves a Tyson Foods feed plant; this branch is a stub of the former L&N line to Birmingham.
 The ATN interchanges with CSX Transportation at Boyles Yard, and with Norfolk Southern (former Southern Railway) at Alabama City.
 The ATN also serves the Port of Guntersville.